Mass vaccination: Smallpox eradication program (1960-1966)

 The eradication of smallpox seemed to be easier and less costly than other previously eradicated diseases.
 Smallpox had no vectors, as humans were the only reservoirs carrying the disease.
 Furthermore, the elimination of the disease would be mostly on mass vaccination and did not require vector control.
 Directed by Donald Henderson, this first effort involved the use of mass vaccinations with a goal to have 80% of every country's population immunized.
 Although the program was brought forth by WHO, implementation would largely depend on individual governments.
 WHO would be responsible for supporting the programs through vaccine production, and training of staff.
 Each country would be required to cover most of the costs and actual functions of the program.
 A lack of universal commitment from countries hindered this campaign allowing smallpox to remain prevalent almost a decade later.
 This was particularly a problem in developing countries.
 The WHO was not designed to provide considerable material support and close collaboration between countries on a wide scale.
 Over the first few years of the program's initiation, a lack of donations of vaccines and money hindered the success of the program.
 The WHO created the Expert Committee on Smallpox in 1964 due to the lack of progress.
 A report was released giving a more clear strategy to be implemented, in the form of different phases.
 Based on outbreaks that occurred in India in regions that claimed to have more than 80% vaccination rates, the committee determined that 100% of the population would need to be vaccinated in the first mass vaccination phase.
 After this, they would focus on stopping subsequent cases and investigating them.
 This was not well received during the Seventeenth World Health Assembly, in which many express doubts over the success especially with extreme vaccine shortages following a lack of donations.
 It wasn't until 1965 that the USA increased commitment to the cause, yet not out of interest but because they were already starting a measles eradication campaign and felt this could be added on.
-This along with continued support from the USSR led the WHO to develop an intensified program for smallpox eradication, however many members still lacked confidence in this new programs success.
+This along with continued support from the USSR led the WHO to develop an intensified program for smallpox eradication, however many members still lacked confidence in this new program's success.